afincha/validity/README.md

 }
 ```

 By default, each error on the form triggers a call to `setErrorState`, which adds the class "has-error" to the parent of the field and changes its label text to the error message.
-This function is desctibed in more detail in [Using Custom Error-handling Functions]
+This function is desctibed in more detail below, under "Using Custom Error-handling Functions"

 Validity currently supports the following client-side validation types: